open-sdg/open-sdg.github.io/_posts/2023-07-20-open-sdg-newsletter.md

 Latest hotfixes/GitHub discussions
 Pydantic error
 Data builds have been erroring with the message: “cannot import name 'make_generic_validator' from 'pydantic.class_validators'.”
 This can be easily fixed by adding the line: “pydantic==1.*” to your requirements.txt file in your data repository.
 See the announcement on GitHub for more details.

+ If you would like to recieve this newsletter you can sign up by emailing [opensdg@outlook.com](opensdg@outlook.com)